muhammaddaimnaveed/PROG6221-Assignment-Part-1/README.md

 user experience.
 After the introduction, the chatbot presents the users with a menu of predefined questions that relate to cybersecurity, allowing them to select an option and enter the query to get a response from the Chatbot.
 These responses are designed to educate users on a variety of topics such as phishing, password safety, recognising suspicious activity, and staying safe while browsing the internet.
-Overall, the chatbot serves as an interactive educational tool that is designed to educate users about important cybersecurity concepts and how to protect themselves and stay safe online.
+Overall, the Chatbot serves as an interactive educational tool that is designed to educate users about important cybersecurity concepts and how to protect themselves and stay safe online.

 YouTube Link: https://www.youtube.com/watch?v=wU_rrSTEjYk